mdn/yari/README.md

    static serving there's an opportunity to do expensive post-processing such as extracting critical CSS or calculating nonce for CSP headers.

+### Flaw checks

+When building you can enable specific "flaw checks".
+They're extra pieces of code that checks the contents to the effect that it might help someone working on the content to spot flaws and fix them.
+For example, finding broken links to relative URLs.
+To run them, you can either add it to the CLI like this:

+    node content build --flaw-check=broken_links --flaw-check=profanities

+Or, as environment variables:

+    export BUILD_FLAW_CHECK=broken_links,profanities
+    node content build

+The advantage with setting it as an environment variable is that it gets automatically included in the build-on-the-fly server.

 ## Deployment

 Deployment means that you prepare one whole single directory that is